oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     ![Add ingress rule](./images/ingress-rule.png " ")

-7. In your browser, navigate to `http://<public_ip_address>`.
-Use the Linux VM's IP address.
+7. In your browser, navigate to `http://<public_ip_address>:81`.
+Use the Linux VM's IP address with the port to use appended since we're using a non-standard HTTP port.
 You should see the text you added to the web server's index page.

     ![Open you browser to the public IP address](./images/browser.png " ")